 Reaching out to adults with limited English skills is one way we can fulfill our mission to “build a better world.”
 This work also honors the Unitarian Universalist’s first, second and sixth principles which guide us to protect the inherent worth and dignity of every person, work for justice, equity, compassion, and liberty for all.
 Come join us in sowing seeds of compassion in the world.

 In November 2021, Emerson, First UU, and Northwoods UU organized the Houston UU Afghan Team to assist 2 Houston Afghan refugee families.
 We raised $15,000 dollars and helped both families buy used cars.
-We have also helped with medical and rental expenses, bought clothes, shoes, diapers, etc., and donated TVs, phones, and laptops.
+We have also helped with medical and rental expenses, bought clothes, shoes, diapers, etc., and donated TV’s, phones, and laptops.
 We’ve organized outings for the families and provided support as they learn a new culture.
 Both dads have jobs, we are tutoring the moms in English at home, and the children are doing well in school.

-Collaborating for Justice Work
+Acting for Justice

 Through the UUA’s Side with Love campaign we amplify our work and our voices by collaborating with multiple organizations locally and nationwide, seeking justice for the oppressed, equal rights for all, and a liveable planet.
-Emerson works closely with Side With Love on its 4 intersectional priorities: Climate Justice, Racial Justice, Electoral Justice, and LGBTQIA + Gender Justice.UUs at state capital lobby day
+Our partners have included Citizens Climate Lobby, Texas Impact, Reclaim Our Vote, and many more.

 Speak up for UU values with Texas UU Justice Ministry (TXUUJM)